patterns

 Health and social care services use data and digital technologies to provide better services and, ultimately, improved outcomes for people.

-Information Governance (IG) is about the way decisions are made over the data and digital technologies used across health and social care, and about how these technologies are managed.
-Information (data) and digital systems are used everywhere across health and care services, from the computers used by your GP to websites used for booking appointments, and many other applications.
+Information (data) and digital systems are used everywhere across health and social care services, from the computers used by your GP to websites used for booking appointments, and many other applications.
 And, of course, it is created through the use of written paper records.

 For example, if you catch flu and see your doctor, your doctor will record that information.
 When dealing with your information, professionals have to decide how that data is handled, if it is accurate, if it can be shared, and so on.
 Sometimes data, used safely and effectively, can be for the benefit of the individual, and sometimes it can be for the benefit of Scotland’s population as a whole.
 IG enables both of those things to happen within set boundaries, so that your data can be managed in the best and safest way possible.

-How your information is stored, how different health and social care workers share information, how they can collaborate, how the quality of the health and social care service you receive is monitored and improved, how research can be carried out, how innovation can be brought to Scotland’s people – all of these things are examples of ways in which IG enables secure and valuable work.
+How your information is stored, how different health and social care workers share information, how they can collaborate, how the quality of the health and social care service you receive is monitored and improved, how research can be carried out, how digital innovation and telehealth/telecare can be brought to Scotland’s people – all of these things are examples of ways in which IG enables secure and valuable work.

 Examples of work done